TrickyyRL/StickHP/README.md

 # StickHP
-A 1v1 2 player terminal-based game
+A 1v1 game that is played on the terminal and requires 2 players